 There is a need to triangulate data to show convergence when using non-scientific data sources (textual, contextual, observational, accepted expert opinion).
-In addition, corollary supporting or related evidence from similar research can be used, but context/applicability must be considered.
+In addition,

 As defined below, the precautionary principle prevails when there are threats of serious or irreversible damage, but full scientific certainty is not yet established to prevent injury and disease.